ishita-sadhukhan/house-price-prediction/README.md

 ## Exploratory Data Analysis

-Here in this [notebook]() I do basic exploratory data analysis on the dataset to get an understand of the data. *Python packages like matplotlib and seaborn are used*.
+Here in this [notebook]() I do basic exploratory data analysis on the dataset to get an understanding of the data. *Python packages like matplotlib and seaborn are used*.
 Things I covered :
 * Getting an understanding of the data
-* Checking missing values and treating them
+* Checking missing values and treating them for fitting any linear model
-* Trimming the dataset to mid-level houses categories
+* Trimming the dataset to mid-level houses categories to suit the necessity of the real estate investors
 * Analysis of the features with respect to price of the house
 * Visualization of the location of the house with respect to few features of the house and how then can derive better business decision for the investor